gotzl/hid-fanatecff/README.md

 (* input devices can get mixed-up in ACC; best have only the wheel-base connected and always use the same USB-slot)
 (** uses experimental FF_FRICTION effect)
 (*** unsure if all effects are present)

 ### Device specific

 Advanced functions of wheels/bases are available via sysfs.
+Generally, these files should be writable by users in the `games` group.
 Base sysfs path:

 `/sys/module/hid_fanatec/drivers/hid:fanatec/0003:0EB7:<PID>.*/`

 #### Common